-Study identifies possible new acute leukemia marker, treatment targetMay 13th, 2013 in Cancer /
+Study identifies possible new acute leukemia marker, treatment targetMay 13, 2013 in Medicine & Health / Cancer

 A study has identified microRNA-155 as a new independent prognostic marker and treatment target in patients with acute myeloid leukemia that has normal-looking chromosomes under the microscope (that is, cytogenetically normal acute myeloid leukemia, or CN-AML).

 The study was led by researchers at the Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC – James).
 The researchers found that when microRNA-155 (miR-155) is present at abnormally high levels in CN-AML cells, patients are less likely to have a complete remission, and they experience a shorter disease-free period and shorter overall survival.
 The effect is independent of other known prognostic gene mutations present in the cells.